 Building Today to Fulfill Our Promise of Tomorrow

-Nicklaus Children’s Hospital has begun work on preliminary projects to pave the way for replacement operating rooms in a new pediatric surgical tower to be located at the center of campus and away from the hospital perimeter and neighborhood.
+Nicklaus Children’s Hospital continues efforts to prioritize patient care through the replacement of operating rooms in a new five-story, 127,000-square-foot surgical tower opening in 2024 at the center of campus and away from the hospital perimeter and neighborhood.

 Why the New Tower?

 The five-story tower will enable the hospital to construct new state-of-the-art operating suites to replace existing operating rooms that are now 35 years old and lack the size and ceiling height necessary to accommodate the latest equipment and surgical teams.
 The new structure will also offer spacious and private pre- and post-surgical care spaces for the children and families we serve.